2i2c-org/team-compass/practices/coordination.md

 There are two Project Backlogs at 2i2c:

 - The [2i2c Development Projects Backlog](https://github.com/orgs/2i2c-org/projects/7) contains deliverables for our development-focused projects.
-- The [Organizatipnal Project Backlog](https://github.com/2i2c-org/meta/projects/6?fullscreen=true) contains deliverables that are organization-wide and not related to development.
+- The [Organizational Project Backlog](https://github.com/2i2c-org/meta/projects/6?fullscreen=true) contains deliverables that are organization-wide and not related to development.

 (coordination:deliverables)=
 ### Deliverables